Here, you should find all the essential information about how to "negotiate Madrid" upon arrival.

 Costs

-Food/Drink costs vary from place to place depending on location, quality, and popularity but generally speaking, all drinks from soft drinks to beer and wine are very very affordable in Madrid.
-Prices in bars and cafés are higher for drinks and food ordered at a table where a waiter/camarero serves you as opposed to standing at the bar.
+Food/Drink costs vary from place to place depending on location, quality, and popularity.
+But generally speaking, all drinks from soft drinks to beer and wine are very very affordable in Madrid.
+For table service - where food or drinks are served to you by a waiter/camarero - prices are higher than when the patron orders food or drinks while standing at the bar.
 Lunch expenses can be low if one orders a sandwich and drink at a bar but many choose the Menú del Día ("The Menu of the Day") which allows the customer to choose from a pre-set menu.
-These can range from 7-12€/Euros.
-Dinner expenses might either be going for tapas (little dishes of food) at a bar for 7-10 Euros each or a sit-down meal at a restaurant for 15-30 Euros each.
+These can range from 8-12 Euros.
+Dinner expenses might either be going for tapas/raciones (little dishes of food) at a bar for 7-10 Euros each or a sit-down meal at a restaurant for 15-30 Euros each.

 Transportation expenses vary on the particular type of transportation used.
 Details about these modes of transportation can be found on the Madrid Transportation page.